 Personalization is the name of the game.
 Your customers don’t want to just purchase products.
 They want to develop relationships with the brands they support and buy from.
 This means you need to work hard to build bonds with both potential buyers and current customers.
 If you don’t, you won’t make nearly as many sales.
 Your customer base will quickly start supporting another company that prioritizes personalization.

 The engage phase has to do with customer service.
 The better service you provide to your audience, the more success your webinars will see.
 Fortunately, creating winning customer experiences isn’t rocket science.
 Create great webinar content that helps your viewers achieve their goals and they’ll happily engage with your brand.

-Every other phase in the webinar flywheel has led to this moment.
+Every other phase in the webinar cycle has led to this moment.
 If your audience has a great experience watching your webinars and learns something valuable from them, they’ll give your company their loyalty and endorsement.
 You need to capitalize on this vote of trust.
 How?
 By giving your viewers the chance to spread the word about your brand.

 Ask them to share their love for your company on social media, to write reviews, and record video testimonials.
 If you can get people talking about your company in a positive way, you’ll start to see radical growth!

 The webinar cycle only works if you understand who your company’s ideal target audience is.
 You could have the greatest product in the world and create engaging webinar content to help sell it.
 But if you show your webinar to the wrong folks, you won’t find success.

 Have you defined this all-important group of people yet?
 If not, today is the day!
 You’ll want to ask yourself questions such as: